HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 |<img src="/images/medipixel/profile_biorobot_newdomain0.png">Search system used to locate people in a collapsed building by manipulating wire camera|<img src="/images/medipixel/profile_biorobot_newdomain1.png">Pipeline integrity inspection in a construction site|<img src="/images/medipixel/profile_biorobot_newdomain2.png">Automation of other procedure through wire and catheter|

 ###### Next Plan
-We made a small success that guidewire reached basic goals in 2D blood vessel.
-Currently, my team and  researchers in AMC are writing a research paper targeting top medical journals.
-We also expect to advance for a new experiment project on 3D environment in the second half of 2019.
+We expect to advance for a new experiment project on 3D environment in the second half of 2019.
 <figure>
   <img src="/images/medipixel/profile_biorobot_3denv.png" width="60%">
 </figure>